Ivangorod Fortress: History

 In 1840, some improvements were carried out in the fortress (roofs were renewed), and further improvements took place in 1863 and 1911-1914.
 During World War I, the fortress was captured by the Germans on 25 February 1918.
 The Imperial Russian Army had been relying on it and similar fortresses to halt the Imperial German Army advance during the Great Retreat, but they ended up outmatched against modern military technologies such as heavy artillery.
 From 1919 to 1940, the fortress belonged to Estonia.
 During 1920 - 1921, the fortress was used as transit camp for former POWs being repatriated to Germany and to Russia.
 Despite changing hands several times in the first half of the 20th century, the fortress played no significant role in fighting.

 During World War II, after the Soviet invasion and annexation of Estonia in 1940, the fortress was first controlled by the USSR (1940–1941) and then by Nazi Germany (1941–1944), which established two POW camps within the fortress and left many of its buildings damaged after their retreat.
 In January 1945 Soviet authorities defined the Narva river as the new administrative border between the Estonian SSR and Russian SFSR, and as a result the Ivangorod fortress transferred from Narva to the Kingiseppsky District of Leningrad Oblast.
 In August 1991, after the restoration of the independent Republic of Estonia, the town and fortress remained with Russian SFSR, and thereafter with the Russian Federation after the dissolution of the Soviet Union in December 1991.
 Currently, the fortress serves as a museum.

 The museum

-The history and art museum of the Ivangorod fortress exhibits paintings of Ivan Bilibin, Alexandra Pototskaya and other artists.
+The history and art museum of the Ivangorod fortress exhibits paintings of Ivan Bilibin, Alexandra Shchekotikhina-Pototskaya and other artists.
 Also, local history and tradition are explained by some of the museum's exhibits, such as archeological finds encountered in the surrounding areas.
 There is a permanent exhibition devoted to the Great Northern War and the Livonian War.
 As well, there are models of fortresses in the surrounding region and armaments, and documents and letters related to famous people such as Fyodor Dostoyevsky, exhibited in the fortress museum.